SatyamGupta16/SatyamGupta16/README.md

 ---

 > *“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House*
+When you have to explain it, it’s bad.” – Satyam Gupta*

 ---